kbanner14/MApp-Rpackage/MApp/README.md

 # `{MAPP}`

-The `{MAPP}` package provides plotting functions to help researchers digest results from the model averaging procedure when applied to partial regression coefficients.
-There are four major plotting functions:
+The `{MAPP}` package provides plotting functions to help researchers disect and understand common inferences drawn from model averaging partial regression coefficients.
+There are five major plotting functions:

-- `MApp_bms()` works with `bma` objects obtained from the `bms()` function in the `BMS` package (details about the `bms()` function can be found in the `BMS` tutorial [here](http://bms.zeugner.eu/tutorials/bms.pdf)).
+- `MApp_bms` works with `bma` objects obtained from the `bms()` function in the `BMS` package (details about the `bms()` function can be found in the `BMS` tutorial [here](http://bms.zeugner.eu/tutorials/bms.pdf)).
+Returns the MAP plot and a table of posterior standard deviations.
+- `MApp_IC` works with a data frame and conducts AIC, AICc, or BIC based model averaging for all-subsets regression.
+Returns the MAP plot and Model averaged results.
+- `MApp_IC_large` works with results from model averaging based on Information criteria.
+Requires the user to have the results first, but provides more flexibility than `MApp_IC`.
+Returns the MAP plot
 - `MApp_MCMC` works with default output from the implementation of model averaging using the `OpenBUGS` or self programmed RJMCMC samplers.
-- `MApp_AIC()` works with a data frame, conducts AIC or AICc based model averaging for all-subsets regression.
-Returns the MAP plot and Model averaged results.
+- `MApp_list` works with draws from self programmed RJMCMC samplers that store results from each model in a list.
+Returns the MAP plot and a table of posterior standard deviations.
-- `MApp_IC()` works with approximate posterior model probabilities estimated with AIC or BIC and estimates and standard errors of partial regression coefficients from all individual models.

 # Load `{MAPP}`

 `MAPP` is not currently availble on CRAN, so it must be installed from GitHub or loaded from your local disk.
 The package, `devtools` is necessary for both installs.
 To install `devtools`, run `install.packages("devtools")`.

 ## GitHub Install
-1. Install the latest version of `{MAPP}` from GitHub. _[maybe I should have a version number 0.0.3?]_
+1. Install the latest version of `{MAPP}` from GitHub.

 ```{r install, echo = T, message = FALSE}
 devtools::install_github("kbanner14/MApp-Rpackage", subdir = "MApp")